P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/view-customer-self-assessment-account-information.html.md

 <a href="figures/payments-and-liabilities-lsat.svg" target="blank">Open the List Self Assessment Payments and Allocation Details diagram in a new tab</a>.

 A customer, at any time, can view the history of changes made to an individual charge.
-In software, this is done by calling the [Retrieve History of a Self-Assessment Charge](/api-documentation/docs/api/service/self-assessment-accounts-api/2.0/oas/page#tag/Payments-and-Liabilities/paths/~1accounts~1self-assessment~1%7Bnino%7D~1charges~1%7BtransactionId%7D/get) endpoint.
+In software, this is done by calling the [Retrieve History of a Self Assessment Charge](/api-documentation/docs/api/service/self-assessment-accounts-api/2.0/oas/page#tag/Payments-and-Liabilities/paths/~1accounts~1self-assessment~1%7Bnino%7D~1charges~1%7BtransactionId%7D/get) endpoint.

 <a href="figures/payments-and-liabilities-rsach.svg" target="blank"><img src="figures/payments-and-liabilities-rsach.svg" alt="Retrieve a Self Assessment Charge's History diagram" style="width:720px;" /></a>